 When’s the last time you measured your bra size?
-If it was more than six months ago, there’s a decent chance that the number/letter combo you have in your head might not be 100% accurate.
+If it was more than six months ago, there’s a decent chance that the size you have in your head might not be accurate.

 Finding a bra that fits without spilling, gaping or digging into your ribcage shouldn't be rocket science but somehow – despite your mother's eye – it still feels like unnecessarily hard work.

-That is, until, you *finally* get a professional bra fitting for the first time in months and realise that you're...oh four letters and a number off of your actual bra size.
+That is until you finally get a professional fitting for the first time in months and realise that you're several sizes off of your actual bra size.

 And it's not such an uncommon problem for women, either.
 According to one heavily cited study, about 80 per cent of women are wearing the wrong-sized bra.